John Maclean (Scottish socialist): Formation of the Communist Party

 John Maclean's casket being removed from his Pollokshaws home on Auldhouse Road.

 As the BSP was the main constituent organisation which merged into the newly formed Communist Party of Great Britain, Maclean was alienated from the new party despite his support for the Communist International.
 While declaring that he wanted to make Glasgow a Petrograd, he was adamant that Moscow should not dictate to Glasgow and declare himself in favour of a Scottish Workers' Republic, arguing that Lenin's acceptance of a 'British' Communist Party was a mistake based on inadequate information.
 He believed that workers in Scotland could develop in a revolutionary direction more swiftly than their comrades in England and Wales, and in 1920 he attempted to found a Scottish Communist Party.
 This group renamed itself the Communist Labour Party and dropped Maclean's distinctive positions, so he left in disgust.
 He attempted to found a new Scottish Communist Party, without success.
 It seems that he may have become a member of the Socialist Labour Party at this time.

 In November 1922, he wrote in The Vanguard that "the British empire is the greatest menace to the human race...
 The best interest of humanity can therefore be served by the break-up of the British empire.
 The Irish, the Indians and others are playing their part.
 Why ought not the Scottish?
 The corruption of the English communists and the position of the English governing class, then, amply justify the establishment of a Scottish Communist Republic."
 In 1923, Maclean founded the Scottish Workers Republican Party, which combined communist ideologies with Scottish nationalism.
 Maclean's call for a Communist Republic of Scotland was based on the belief that traditional Scottish Gaelic society was structured along the lines of "community".
 He argued that "the communism of the clans must be re-established on a modern basis" and raised the slogan "back to community and forward to communism".

+Support for the Unemployed

+Maclean was a member of the Glasgow Unemployed Provisional Committee.
+In November 1920, he led a delegation to Glasgow Parish Council to make a proposal that the Barnhill Poorhouse be used to accommodate homeless unemployed people and their families.
+The Council deferred the proposal and the Poorhouse was closed in 1935.